 The idea of a robot with human-like features has been around for decades.
 All of us have seen the movie Terminator and have some idea about what a robot resembling humans would presumably look like.
-Many conspiracy theorists assume that a robot with artificial intelligence and resembling human could be dangerous for the human race.
+Many conspiracy theorists assume that a robot with artificial intelligence and resembling humans could be dangerous for the human race.
 However, conspiracies aside, the concept of human look-alike robots is fascinating to all.

 The people behind the concept

-By programming the electronics used in robots to become more flexible and straining them into artificially soft skin prepared from stretchable polymers, the field of robotics can be significantly enhanced with the creation of a much more surrounding sensitive robots.
+By programming the electronics used in robots to become more flexible and straining them into artificially soft skin prepared from stretchable polymers, the field of robotics can be significantly enhanced with the creation of much more surrounding sensitive robots.